kihira/FoxerEngine/FutureIdeas.md

 - Switch to a 3D physics library

 ### Scripting
-- Preprocess lua files to convert Strings into SIDS for events etc
+- Preprocess lua files to convert Strings into SIDs for events etc
+- Allow accessing event args by simply doing `event.argName`.
+Should be possible via the use of meta_functions::index.
+See Entity

 ### Events
 - Allow delaying execution of events